Limited Access: No

 > The BS in Biomedical Engineering program culminates in a yearlong capstone design experience where student teams apply their knowledge to a project designing a biotechnological product or process with realistic constraints.
-An additional design elective course focuses more on product development.

 The Accreditation Board for Engineering and Technology, Inc. (ABET) requires that all students graduating from an ABET-accredited program meet certain requirements.
 Completion of the A.A. degree will not meet these requirements.
 Prospective majors should select courses after consulting an advisor.

 An accredited program must meet a strict set of program educational objectives and student outcomes required by ABET to ensure the highest standards of professional engineering education.
 The CBE Department will seek accreditation for this program in 2022 a year after the next normal ABET review cycle.

 Students must complete the following prerequisites required for admission in preparation for the upper division major.
 Students are encouraged to complete these in the freshman and sophomore years.
 All may also apply to other requirements.

 The State of Florida has identified common program prerequisites for this university degree program.
 Specific prerequisites are required for admission into the upper-division program and must be completed by the student at either

 a) a state college or community college in Florida,

 c) FSU or FAMU prior to being admitted to this program.

 Students may be admitted into the University without completing the prerequisites but may not be formally admitted into the program until completion of these prerequisites.